jmacd/opentelemetry-specification/specification/metrics-api.md

 ### Meter

-The OpenTelemetry API that provides the metrics SDK is named `Meter`, and whereas the `Meter` ultimately determines the treatment of metric events at runtime, this specification can only define their semantics and standard interpretation.
-The three semantic kinds of instrument are distinguished primarily by the verb they support, which implies their meaning.
+The OpenTelemetry API that provides the metrics SDK is named `Meter`.
+According to the specification, the `Meter` implementation ultimately determines how metrics events are handled.
+The specification's task is to define the semantics of the event and describe standard interpretation in high-level terms.
+How the `Meter` accomplishes its goals and the export capabilities it supports are not specified.

+The standard interpretation for `Meter` implementations to follow is specified so that users understand the intended use for each kind of metric.
+For example, a monotonic `Counter` instrument supports `Add()` events, so the standard interpretation is to compute a sum;
+the sum may be exported as an absolute value or as the change in value, but either way the purpose of using a `Counter` with `Add()` is to monitor a sum.

+## Metric kinds and optional behavior

+The API distinguishes metric instruments their semantic meaning, not by the type of value produced in an exporter.
+This is a departure from convention, compared with a number of common metric libraries, and stems from the separation of the API and the SDK.
+The SDK ultimately determines how to handle metric events and could potentially implement non-standard behavior.

+This explains why the metric API does not have metric instrument kinds for exporting "Histogram" and "Summary" distribution explicitly.
+These are both semantically `Measure` and an SDK can be configured to produce either.
+It is out of scope for the Metrics API to specify how these alternates are configured in a particular SDK.

+We believe the three metric kinds Counter, Gauge, and Measure form a sufficient basis for expression of a wide variety of metric data.
+Programmers read these as `Add()`, `Set()`, and `Record()` method calls, signifying their semantics and standard interpretation, and we believe these three methods are all that are necessary.

+Nevertheless, it is common to apply restrictions on metric values, the inputs to `Add()`, `Set()`, and `Record()`, in order to refine their standard interpretation.
+Generally, there is a question of whether the instrument can be used to compute a rate, because that is usually a desireable analysis.
+Each metric instrument offers an optional declaration, specifying alternate restrictions on values input to the metric.
+For example, Counters are monotonic by default, to support rate calculations.

 ### Counter

 Counters support `Add(value)`, signifying in the code and to the SDK that a sum or a rate is of primary interest.
-Counters are defined as monotonic by default, meaning that negative values are invalid.
+Counters are defined as monotonic by default, meaning that positive values are expected.
 Monotonic counters are typically used because they can automatically be interpreted as a rate.